microsoft/finops-toolkit/docs/_reporting/power-bi/README.md

 When you need more advanced reporting or to merge with your own data, we recommend using Microsoft Fabric, Power BI, or a custom or third-party solution.
 Use the following to determine the best approach for you:

-1. **Power BI on Cost Exports**: For costs under $2-5M/month (~$65M total)<sup>2</sup> that need savings plan data, you can use raw exports with Power BI.
+1. **Power BI on Cost Management exports**: For costs under $2-5M/month (~$65M total)<sup>2</sup> that need savings plan data, you can use raw exports with Power BI.
-2. **FinOps Hubs with Azure Data Factory**: For costs under $2-5M/month (~$65M total)<sup>2</sup> that need savings plan data, you can use FinOps hubs with Power BI.
+2. **FinOps hubs on storage**: For costs under $2-5M/month (~$65M total)<sup>2</sup> that require support for multiple Entra ID tenants or prefer the solution to manage exports for you, you can use FinOps hubs with Power BI.
-3. 🆕 **FinOps Hubs with Azure Data Explorer (ADX)**:  For scenarios where you need more advanced exploration, Hubs on ADX allows you to leverage Kusto Query Language (KQL) for in-depth analysis and provides built-in queries to simplify data exploration.
-ADX also offers scalability, allowing you to increase capacity by adjusting the virtual machine size.
-The default VM size supports up to $10M/month of cost data.
+3. 🆕 **FinOps hubs with Azure Data Explorer**:  For costs over $2-5M/month or when you need more advanced exploration, we recommend FinOps hubs with Azure Data Explorer (ADX).
+Leverage Kusto Query Language (KQL) for advanced analytics and improved performance and scalability.
 4. _**Coming soon:**_ For costs over $5M/month or for additional capabilities, you can connect Fabric to either FinOps hubs or raw exports.
    - This is possible today, but is not supported in FinOps toolkit reports yet.
 Support will be added in a future release.